Political Campaign Glossary: Election Management Campaign Terms

 Communications director:

-Communications directors are significant for managing the campaign’s interactions and maintaining relations with the media.
+Communications directors are important in managing the campaign’s interactions and maintaining relations with the media.

 CPA: